Get

 You are free to use this image but we do require you to link back to Dogster.com for credit.

 This breed has issues with its joints, especially as they age.
-Typically, it’s in their hips and elbows, which is understandable seeing as they are active dogs with bigger middle bodies.
+Typically, it’s in their hips and elbows, which is understandable, seeing as they are active dogs with bigger middle bodies.
 Also, being animals who function on all fours, joint issues are relatively common across different dog breeds.

-Hip and elbow dysplasia is caused by poorly formed joints, this results in the bones at the joints rubbing against each other.
-This, of course, is a natural process as we move around but when the bone isn’t sitting correctly in the joint socket it can cause issues over time.
+Hip and elbow dysplasia is caused by poorly formed joints, which results in the bones at the joints rubbing against each other.
+This, of course, is a natural process as we move around but when the bone isn’t sitting correctly in the joint socket, it can cause issues over time.
 This is usually seen in older dogs as it’s a condition that develops and gets worse over time.

 Signs: